MX-Futhark/geoguessr-docs/natural-regions-of-france/README.md

 ### <span id="spot-30">30.
 Cambrésis</span>

-As mentioned in the introduction, Cambrésis shares its etymology with the city of [Cambrai](https://www.google.com/maps/place/Cambrai).
+Cambrésis shares its etymology with the city of [Cambrai](https://www.google.com/maps/place/Cambrai).
 All `-en-Cambrésis` communes in this former county of the Holy Roman Empire are located in a small area around the city.

 **Info**: [Wikipedia](https://en.wikipedia.org/wiki/Cambr%C3%A9sis)